perjonasam/dunderbot/README.md

 * Run `make nb` to boot up a jupyter server in the container accessible through local browser (follow link)
 * For (lagged live) monitoring using TensorBoard, run `docker-compose exec dunderbot poetry run tensorboard --logdir ./data/monitoring/tensorboard/` (current config setting) and subsequently `http://127.0.0.1:6006` in browser

+# Stuff and gotchas
+* While the train-test framework is setup like you want to choose train sometimes for prediction or test for training, you don't.
+You _always_ want to do train for training and test for prediction.
+It's the only way not to double dip and skrew up any results.

 # Resources
 ## RL concepts/intros